Plan a Conditional Access deployment

 Planning your Conditional Access deployment is critical to achieving your organization's access strategy for apps and resources.

 In a mobile-first, cloud-first world, your users access your organization's resources from anywhere using a variety of devices and apps.
 As a result, focusing on who can access a resource is no longer enough.
 You also need to consider where the user is, the device being used, the resource being accessed, and more.

-Azure Active Directory (Azure AD) Conditional Access (CA) analyses signals such as user, device, and location to automate decisions and enforce organizational access policies for resource.
-You can use CA policies to apply access controls like Multi-Factor Authentication (MFA).
-CA policies allow you to prompt users for MFA when needed for security, and stay out of users’ way when not needed.
+Azure Active Directory (Azure AD) Conditional Access analyses signals such as user, device, and location to automate decisions and enforce organizational access policies for resource.
+You can use Conditional Access policies to apply access controls like Multi-Factor Authentication (MFA).
+Conditional Access policies allow you to prompt users for MFA when needed for security, and stay out of users’ way when not needed.

 Microsoft provides standard conditional policies called security defaults that ensure a basic level of security.
 However, your organization may need more flexibility than security defaults offer.
 You can use Conditional Access to customize security defaults with more granularity and to configure new policies that meet your requirements.

 Before you begin, make sure you understand how Conditional Access works and when you should use it.

 Increase productivity.
 Only interrupt users with a sign-in condition like MFA when one or more signals warrants it.
 Conditional Access policies allow you to control when users are prompted for MFA, when access is blocked, and when they must use a trusted device.